Go-Ahead London: History

 On 1 April 2014, the Go-Ahead Group restructured its Metrobus business, with the management of the Transport for London contracted services passing to the control of the London General arm of Go-Ahead London's business, with the remaining commercial services being brought under the control of Brighton & Hove from 1 July 2014.
 Services are now operated under an expanded London General licence, however the Metrobus trading name is partially retained.
 London General's licence was formally increased by the Vehicle and Operator Services Agency on 25 April 2014 to accommodate the Metrobus buses.

 In June 2023, it was announced that Go-Ahead London will take over the Kent Thameside services of the Fastrack bus rapid transit network from Arriva Southern Counties.
 These services were taken over on 10 November 2024 temporarily using diesel buses as part of a 15-year contract between the operator and Kent County Council.
 Go-Ahead is to launch the service using a fleet of 28 battery electric Irizar ie tram buses by April 2025, creating Kent's first all-electric bus network; this fleet is garaged at a repurposed warehouse at Newtons Court in Stone in the Borough of Dartford.

+In September 2025, it was announced that Go-Ahead will take over route 477 between Orpington and Dartford from Arriva Southern Counties.
+The service was taken over by Kent Country on 26 October 2025, operating out of Dartford's Fastrack depot, using three Alexander Dennis Enviro200 vehicles.

+In February 2026, Go-Ahead London announced that they operated over 1,000 battery electric buses, with 13 of their garages operating battery electric buses.
+The number of Go-Ahead London garages operating battery electric buses increased to 14 in April 2026 after the delivery of 13 Alexander Dennis Enviro100EVs for newly acquired route 322.